IvyZX/flax/docs/guides/use_checkpointing.md

 <!-- #region id="987b981f" -->
 ## Restore with custom dataclasses

+### With Orbax

-Note that all the pytrees restored above are raw dictionaries, whereas the original pytrees contain custom dataclasses like `TrainState` and `optax` states.
-That is because when restoring the pytree, the program does not yet know which structure it once belongs to.
+*  The pytrees restored in the previous examples are in the form of raw dictionaries. *  Original pytrees contain custom dataclasses like [`TrainState`](https://flax.readthedocs.io/en/latest/flip/1009-optimizer-api.html?#train-state) and `optax` states.
+*  This is because when restoring a pytree, the program does not yet know which structure it once belonged to.

-To resolve this, you should provide an example pytree to let the Orbax or Flax know exactly what structure it should restore to.
-This example should introduce any custom Flax dataclasses explicitly, and have the same structure as the saved checkpoint.
+*  To resolve this, you should first provide an example pytree to let Orbax or Flax know exactly which structure to restore to.

+This section demonstrates how to set up any custom Flax dataclass explicitly, and have the same structure as a saved checkpoint.

-> Side note: Data that was a JAX NumPy array (`jnp.array`) will be restored as a NumPy array (`numpy.array`).
+Note: Data that was a JAX NumPy array (`jnp.array`) format will be restored as a NumPy array (`numpy.array`).
 This would not affect your work because JAX will [automatically convert](https://jax.readthedocs.io/en/latest/jax-101/01-jax-basics.html) NumPy arrays to JAX arrays once the computation starts.
 <!-- #endregion -->

 ```python id="58f42513" outputId="110c6b6e-fe42-4179-e5d8-6b92d355e11b"